MikeDigitize/Getting_Started_With_TDD/README.md

 2. Joe needs the first 5 to be between 1 and 50
 3. Joe needs the last 2 to be between 1 and 12
 4. Joe cannot receive doubles in a set, but it's ok for doubles across the two sets
-5. Joe need the balls in a set to be returned in numerical order
+5. Joe needs the balls in a set to be returned in numerical order

 Ok great, we now have a user story with a spec!
 Now we know what's expected we can start to plan how to approach it.

 ## The Approach

 There's lots of ways to approach development.
-A broad approach which is often very useful is to separate the spec into three areas -
+A broad approach that's often useful is to separate the spec into three areas -

 1. The interface
 2. The data